On optimizing discrete Morse functions: Review of lexicographic discrete Morse functions

-It is shown in [BH] that each $F_j \setminus (\cup_{i<j} F_i)$ has a single critical cell if the homotopy type of $\Delta (P)$ changes with the attachment of $F_j$, and otherwise $F_j \setminus (\cup_{i<j} F_i)$ contains no critical cells.
-(See [BiH] for a related notion of shellability, called a weak shelling.)
-We say that $F_j$ {\bf contributes} a critical cell when $F_j\setminus (\cup_{i<j} F_i)$ has a critical cell.
-It turns out that $F_j$ contributes a critical cell if and only if the interval system of $F_j$ covers all ranks in $F_j$; the dimension of the critical cell is then one less than the number of intervals in the interval system, after a certain truncation procedure described below.
+Each $F_j \setminus (\cup_{i<j} F_i)$ has a single critical cell if the homotopy type of $\Delta (P)$ changes with the attachment of $F_j$, and otherwise $F_j \setminus (\cup_{i<j} F_i)$ contains no critical cells.
+(See [3] for a related notion of shellability, called a weak shelling.)
+We say that $F_j$ {\bf contributes} a critical cell when $F_j\setminus (\cup_{i<j} F_i)$ has a critical cell. $F_j$ contributes a critical cell if and only if the interval system of $F_j$ covers all ranks in $F_j$ after the truncation procedure described shortly; the dimension of the critical cell is then one less than the number of intervals in the truncated interval system.

-To construct a lexicographic discrete Morse function and compute the Morse numbers, one needs a labelling in which one may give a nice enough description of the minimal skipped intervals to determine which saturated chains contribute critical cells and what are their dimensions.
-To cancel critical cells by gradient path reversal, one will also need to understand the matching construction of [BH] enough to find gradient paths between critical cells and check their uniqueness.
-This paper will develop three examples: weak order for the symmetric group, posets of independent sets in a matroid, and a new partial order on the symmetric group.

-For convenience in describing critical cells and the matching of [BH], let us order the minimal skipped intervals $I_1,\dots ,I_m$ of $F_j$ so that their lowest rank elements (or equivalently their highest rank elements) sequentially increase in rank.
+For convenience, order the minimal skipped intervals $I_1,\dots ,I_m$ of $F_j$ so that their lowest rank elements sequentially increase in rank.